dolphindb/Tutorials_EN/python_api.md

 ```

-To conduct outer join, set parameter **how** to "outer".
-A partitioned table can only be outer joined with a partitioned table.
-An in-memory table can only be outer joined with an in-memory table.
+To conduct outer join, set how="outer".
+A partitioned table can only be outer joined with a partitioned table, and an in-memory table can only be outer joined with an in-memory table.

 ```
 t1 = s.table(data={'TICKER': ['AMZN', 'AMZN', 'NFLX'], 'date': ['2015.12.29', '2015.12.30', '2015.12.31'], 'open': [674, 685, 942]})